-This method is about incorporating the first two approaches in our way of life.
+This method is about incorporating the first two approaches into our way of life.
 It is always remembering that we are responsible for the choices we make.
-We are the owners of our life, our minds, our emotions.
+We are the owners of our lives, our minds and our emotions.
 A beautiful Buddhist sutra states:

 “When you are annoyed with a person, concentrate on the ownership of deeds like this: ‘This good person is the owner of his deeds, his deeds are the womb from which he is born, his deeds are his kin for whom he is responsible, his deeds are his refuge, he is heir to his deeds, be they good or bad.’ ”

 It becomes easier to practice the first two methods when we see the other person in the light above, independent of us.
 You are a customer and so is he.
-They are the owners and inheritors of their deeds, we ours.
+They are the owners and inheritors of their deeds and we of ours.